NIKHILDSARI/Auction/README.md

   This script uses public blockchain to auction bids and select highest bid.

 Future plan:
-  ther auction system will be deployed in etherium platform for testing on real time basis.
+  The auction system will be deployed in etherium platform for testing on real time basis.